 In 2020, Israeli ministries burst with creativity.

-It has been almost six months since the first restrictions have been introduced in Israel due to the coronavirus.
-At first it meant complete social isolation, and later, new directives were being introduced every couple of weeks.
-Theaters have remained closed and social events have been kept to a minimum, with few people allowed in attendance.
+It has been almost six months since Israel introduced the first restrictions countrywide due to the coronavirus.
+At first it meant complete social isolation.
+And later, the government introduced new directives every couple of weeks.
+Lockdowns have kept the theaters closed and limited social events to a minimum, with only a few people allowed in attendance.

 One could think that the arts have been put entirely on hold.

 But in reality, artists found a new purpose in their craft – to diffuse hope across the world.
-In Italy, and later in other countries as well, musicians gave performances on their balconies, interest in books and movies (especially on plagues) has surged, and facemasks have turned into canvases for artists everywhere.
+What if art is an answer to crisis?
+In Italy, and later in other countries as well, musicians gave performances on their balconies.
+Interest in books and movies (especially on plagues) has surged.
+And facemasks have turned into canvases for artists everywhere.
+And in Israel?

 We want to introduce you to Israeli ministries that have art at the forefront of their mission.
 In 2020, instead of suspending their work, they took it to a whole level.
 Just like the global art scene adapted to the universal state of crisis, the body of Messiah figured out a way to use the arts to bless Israel amid the pandemic.